CrunchyData/pgmonitor/exporter/README.md

 To most easily allow the possibility of multiple postgres exporters and avoid maintaining many similar service files, a systemd template service file is used.
 The name of the sysconfig EnvironmentFile to be used by the service is passed as the value after the "@" and before ".service" in the service name.
 The default exporter's EnvironmentFile is named "postgres_exporter".
 ```
 sudo systemctl enable crunchy_postgres_exporter@postgres_exporter.service
-sudo systemctl start cruncy_postgres_exporter@postgres_exporter
+sudo systemctl start crunchy_postgres_exporter@postgres_exporter
 sudo systemctl status crunchy_postgres_exporter@postgres_exporter

 ```

 ## Running multiple postgres exporters (RHEL7)
 Certain metrics are not cluster-wide, so in that case multiple exporters must be run to collect all relevant metrics.
 The queries_per_db.yml file contains these queries and the secondary exporter(s) can use this file to collect those metrics and avoid duplicating cluster-wide metrics.
 Note that some other metrics are per database as well (bloat).
 You can then define multiple targets for that job in Prometheus so that all the metrics are collected together.
+Note that the "functions_*.sql" file does not need to be run on these additional databases.
 ```
 cd /etc/postgres_exporter/96
 cat queries_per_db.yml queries_bloat.yml > queries_mydb.yml